philfunky/Admin-Bar-Dashboard-Control/readme.txt

 It's that simple :D

+### Contribution
+Plugin is open source on [GitHub](https://github.com/ProfilePress/Admin-Bar-Dashboard-Control).
+Issues and pull requests are welcome.

 ### Plugins you will like
 * **[ProfilePress](https://wordpress.org/plugins/ppress/)**: A shortcode based WordPress form builder that makes building custom login, registration and password reset forms stupidly simple.
 [More info here](http://profilepress.net)
 * **[OmniPay](https://omnipay.io)**: OmniPay is a payment gateway extension for WooCommerce and Easy Digital Downloads that bundles several payment providers such as Stripe, 2checkout, PayPal, Braintree, WePay, Authorize.Net together thus saving you money.